asvath/avod/README.md

 ## Getting Started

 **Before proceeding, please ensure that you have read the list of files that were changed and make the same changes to your AVOD repo.**

+### List of files that were modified from the original AVOD repo:

 Recommended folder structure: